chadsansing/cineris-campaign/inspirations.md

 Bits and pieces of this campaign came to me from:

+- "Darmok and Jalad at Tanagra" from Star Trek: The Next Generation
 - *Dune* by Frank Herbert
 - *The Family Trade* series by Charles Stross
 - "Far from Any Road" by Handsome Family